 We think it is not fair to leave these residents out.
 And it may mean that what we learn in the study does not help them.

 The more people we can include in our research the better.
-If everyone is included then everyone may be helped by what we learn.
+If everyone is included then they may all be helped by what we learn.